 Enter an unprotected trench!

-Cave-ins can occur in a matter of seconds and can cause serious or fatal injuries.
+Cave-ins can occur in a matter of seconds, causing serious or fatal injuries.
 According to OSHA, trench collapses cause dozens of fatalities and hundreds of injuries each year.

 Place heavy equipment near the excavation edges

 Most protective systems, such as sloping, shoring or shielding, are designed to support the weight of the soil, not the additional weight of heavy equipment.
-The equipment that is being used to dig the excavation should be placed as far away from the edge as possible and in the area least likely to collapse.
+Place the excavation equipment as far away from the edge as possible and in the area least likely to collapse.

 Place surcharge within 2 feet of the excavation edges